 Cavanaugh pushed through the resolution creating the committee and has done extensive research into the original $197 million, five-year contract that was signed in July 2019 and the events that followed.
 The decision to leave her off the committee she created was extremely unusual.
 She accused colleagues of bowing to the governor.

 Senators chosen for the nine-member committee include only four senators from Douglas and Sarpy Counties, the area covered by the St. Francis contract.
-Five are Republicans, like Ricketts, and one voted against the creation of the committee.
+Six are Republicans, like Ricketts, and one voted against the creation of the committee.
+Three members are Democrats.

 In the only change to the budget, Sen. Mike Flood of Norfolk convinced lawmakers to boost the amount of grant funding available to creative districts to $1 million a year.
 The committee had included $100,000 a year for such grants.